tkm404/AnimalShelterMonoRepo/README.md

 ## Further Exploration:
 I used this project as a means to explore Pagination.
 I ran into some issues on the API side of things, as documented in the commit history of these repos: Original draft of Animal_Shelter_API.Solution [https://github.com/tkm404/Animal_Shelter_API.Solution/commits/Pagination] / Original draft of Animal_Shelter_Client.Solution [https://github.com/tkm404/Animal_Shelter_Client.Solution/tree/PaginationSortingSearching].
 Please exucse some scrambling of commits here, it was my first time committing to two repos in tandem.

-Interestingly, though pagination didn't turn out as expected on the API side, it did work to return the correct number of entries per page on the Client side.
+Interestingly, though pagination didn't turn out as expected on the API side, it did work to return the correct number of entries per page on the Client side, displaying 3 animals at a time.

 ## Setup/Installation Req's: